Learning to Poison Large Language Models for Downstream Manipulation: Method

 \subsection{Problem Statement}

-\textbf{Instruction tuning} is a strategic refinement process for LLMs, aiming at enhancing their ability to comprehend and implement commands expressed in natural language.
-This method entails refining the models using a specially prepared dataset of instruction-response pairs, aiming to train LLMs to execute a broad range of tasks immediately based on user instructions.
+\textbf{Supervised Fine-Tuning} is the process of refining pre-trained LLMs using labeled datasets containing input-output pairs.
+In this step, the model learns to generate responses that closely align with human expectations by training on carefully curated examples.
+This approach improves the model’s ability to follow instructions, provide accurate answers, and generate more relevant text.

-\textbf{Data poisoning} is a training phase attack that adds poisonous samples into the training data to manipulate predictions of the victim model during the inference phase.
-Unlike adversarial examples \cite{szegedy2013intriguing} which craft a unique adversarial perturbation for each input, data poisoning attacks employ universal adversarial triggers for all poisoned samples to induce the target responses \cite{chen2017targeted,wan2023poisoning}.
+\textbf{Data poisoning} is a training phase attack that adds poisonous samples into the training data to manipulate predictions of the victim model at test time.
+Unlike adversarial examples \cite{szegedy2013intriguing}, which craft a unique adversarial perturbation for each input, data poisoning attacks employ universal adversarial triggers for all poisoned samples to induce the target responses \cite{wan2023poisoning}.

-Here we design a red teaming approach to uncover the vulnerabilities of LLMs via data poisoning during instruction tuning.
-In our approach, the adversary utilizes adversarial hard prompting to backdoor the victim model, which may fail to generate intended outputs in the inference stage when the trigger presents in the query.